deepsachin/JavaJerseyRestCache/README.md

 Problem Statement: Create a simple RESTful service, to create/update/view contacts.

-Technical Details-
+Technical Details:

-· Solution in Java.
+- Solution in Java.

-· Java Rest - Jersey
+- Java Rest - Jersey

-· Request & Response in JSON
+- Request & Response in JSON

-· Store the data in memory
+- Store the data in memory
   Used a simple thread-safe Java in-memory cache.
   Items will expire based on a time to live period.
   Cache will keep most recently used items if you will try to add more items then max specified.

-· Build tool-  Maven
+- Build tool-  Maven

-· Used generic REST client FireFox Rest Client
+- Used generic REST client FireFox Rest Client

 Endpoints: